Top 5 Reasons Why Expats Are Flocking to UAE Real Estate

 • Selling a property in countries like Canada, Australia, or the UK can trigger capital gains tax liabilities ranging from 15% to 30% of the profit.

-• Conversely, in the UAE, profits from property sales are not subject to capital gains tax.
+• In the UAE, however, income from property sales are exempt from capital gains tax.

 • Illustrative Example: If you purchase an apartment for AED 1.5 million and subsequently sell it for AED 2 million, the resulting AED 500,000 profit (approximately $136,000) remains entirely yours.